Diabetes

 These downloadable materials are available to help manage diabetes

-• American Heart Association's Check.
-Change.
-Control.
-Tracker: keep track of your blood pressure by regularly measuring it at home, and record it using the AHA tracker.
-It's important for you and your health care provider to track your blood pressure, since having diabetes increases your risk for heart disease.
+- My Blood Pressure Log from the American Heart Association can be used to keep track of your blood pressure.
+Measure it regularly at home and share it with your health care provider.
+It's important to know and track your blood pressure, since having diabetes increases your risk for heart disease.

 Medication